If you find the title disturbing then perhaps we are already friends. Friendship is after all a relationship made to disturb.

 The capacity to give back produces in us great joy and exultation.
 We try to divine what it is will ease his pain, and we give it to him: if he wants words of consolation, comforting looks, attentions, acts of service, presents – we give them; but above all if he wants us to suffer at his suffering we give ourselves out to be suffering; in all this, however, we have the enjoyment of active gratitude – which, in short, is benevolent revenge.
 If he wants and takes nothing whatever from us, we go away chilled and saddened, almost offended: it is as though our gratitude has been repulsed – and on this point of honour even the most benevolent man is ticklish…Friedrich Nietzsche

-Benevolent revenge is born of an unwillingness to affirm life, including your own life, exactly as it is; it is a resentment, or ressentiment toward the pain and disappointment of life.
+Benevolent revenge is born of an unwillingness to affirm life, including your own life just as it is.
+It is a resentment, or ressentiment toward the pain and disappointment of life.
 Unlike malicious revenge, benevolent revenge wears the respectable mask of compassion.
-That said, compassion may at times be the kind response to someone unable to share joy.
+That said, compassion may be the kindest response to someone unable to share joy.

-This quote describes a more conventional notion of joy.
-A joy that is stirred when we come into our element, feel fully appreciated, or when something wonderful happens.
+In the conventional notion of joy, joy occurs when we come into our element, feel fully appreciated or when something wonderful happens.
 It is an exultant or heightened feeling that wells up from within.

-The shared joy described by Nietzsche is something else entirely; it is not dependant on wonderful happenings and so on; it is a joy that comes from affirming life as it is, and you and I as we are.
+The shared joy described by Nietzsche is something else entirely; it is not dependent on something wonderful happening, it comes from affirming life as it is; and you and I as we are.